rjbs/imap-extensions-suggestions/draft-ietf-mailmaint-imap-extensions-suggestions.md

 This extension is required by IMAP4rev2.

+## UIDPLUS, RFC 4315

+The {{?UIDPLUS=RFC4315}} extension adds a new command (UID EXPUNGE) and several response codes.
+The UID EXPUNGE command allows for expunging of deleted mail included in the sequence set provided as a command argument.
+Because it uses UIDs instead of sequence numbers, it can be used by clients synchronizing from an offline state.
+Without UID EXPUNGE, the client must either toggle the `\Deleted` flag on messages or risk purging more mail than expected.

+This extension is required by IMAP4rev2.

 # Further effective IMAP extensions

 These extensions are also useful and recommended, although they apply to more